kellyannmcnamara01/bolier-wp/README.md

 It is important that each accordion has the following attrs set as unique strings:
 - the trigger should have a unique id
-- the pannel should have a unique id
+- the panel should have a unique id
 - the trigger's aria-controls should match the pannel's id
 - the pannel's aria-labelledby should match the trigger's id